projectxiel/main-server/public/bit-manipulation.md

 0000
 ^
 ```
-You can create a mask in a lot of different ways, but the simplest wayy is simply to do
+You can create a mask in a lot of different ways, but the simplest way is simply to do
 ```go
 mask := (1<<n)
 ```